build-on-aws/content/posts/practical-cloud-guide/creating-and-managing-organizations/index.md

 ---
-title: "Creating and Managing Organizations"
+title: "Manage Your Enterpise With AWS Organizations"
-description: "An introduction to AWS Organizations for managing AWS accounts and their access to services and resources.
-The article covers basic concepts, best practices, and provides links to tutorials."
+description: "As an IT Pro, managing your organization's computing resources is a key role.
+AWS Organizations provides the tools to organize and manage user accounts and cloud resources for security and cost control at the enterprise level."
 tags:
     - aws-iam
     - organizations